-From 100 yen snacks at street stalls to the highest concentration of Michelin stars in the world, Japan truly is a culinary powerhouse with delicious food to be had across an incredibly wide price range.
+From 100 yen snacks at street stalls to the highest concentration of Michelin stars in the world, Japan truly is a culinary powerhouse with delicious food across an incredibly wide price range.
 When visiting this country, I absolutely implore all visitors to treat yourselves at least once to an amazing meal.
-I recently visited Fukuoka, Kyushu’s largest city to do just that, at a restaurant that is regarded as one of the top sushi destinations in all of Japan.
+I recently visited Fukuoka, Kyushu’s largest city, to do just that at a restaurant regarded as one of Japan’s top sushi destinations.

-Tucked away in the back streets of this bustling city is Sushi Gyoten, a sushi restaurant that holds the almost mythical designation of having 3 stars in the Michelin Guide.
-However, at only 10 years old, Sushi Gyoten is not an old restaurant and neither is its chef and owner.
+Tucked away in the back streets of this bustling city is Sushi Gyoten, a sushi restaurant that holds the almost mythical designation of having three stars in the Michelin Guide.
+However, at only ten years old, Sushi Gyoten is not an old restaurant nor its chef and owner.
 37-year-old Kenji Gyoten is nothing short of a prodigy who is one of only two restaurant owners in the world to be awarded three stars in 2014, and even more impressively, he was awarded his three stars all at once.

 The Craft of a Sushi Master

-I was most surprised to learn that some of the bowls that would be used in this meal were over 400 years old.
-Chef Gyoten had literally bought them directly from a museum and said he was willing to pay any price for them once he had decided they would be perfect for his restaurant.
+I was most surprised to learn that some of the bowls used in this meal were over 400 years old.
+The pieces were obtained at the chef’s request from a museum!

 Chef Gyoten’s Omakase Course

 Next up was a dazzling omakase course that was entirely in the hands of the chef.
 We watched as Chef Gyoten mixed his sushi rice in a large, aged bowl known as hangiri with a special vinegar mix sourced from around Japan.